Last Generation Theology: Questions on Doctrine

 Knight felt these two concepts undermined Andreasen's final generation theology.Questions on Doctrine stated that Jesus had "provided" the complete sacrificial atonement on the cross while not yielding the Adventist understanding that the atonement continued in the heavenly sanctuary where Christ "applied" the benefits of His sacrificial atonement.
 To Andreasen the writers of that book "could not teach that the atonement on the cross was final, complete and all sufficient, and yet believe that another atonement, also final, occurred in 1844.
 Such would be absurd and meaningless".

 Edward Heppenstall emphasized the atonement on the cross with a continuing ministry in heaven in the antitypical Day of Atonement.
 Beyond that, he stressed what became teachings such as the helplessness of human beings to do good on their own accord, justification by faith in relation to the entire plan of salvation, the impossibility of humanly achieving overcoming sin or what some people think of as sinless perfection.
 Heppenstall's understanding of character perfection was far from ideas of sinlessness, perfectionism, the teaching that people must get to the place where they are sanctified at the end.
 Heppenstall argued that "nowhere does the Bible equate perfection with sinlessness when speaking of the child of God" and that "salvation by grace means being shaken loose from the folly of implanting our ego at the center [of the plan of salvation] with the belief that we must arrive at sinless perfection to be sure of salvation".
-Heppenstall in Knights view demonstrated that it is essentially spiritual maturity and walking with God in love.
+Heppenstall in Knight's view demonstrated that it is essentially spiritual maturity and walking with God in love.

-In Knights view one who is in Christ must of necessity be both justified (declared righteous) and sanctified (set apart for holy use), that at the same time that individuals are justified they are also born again and transformed.
+In Knight's view one who is in Christ must of necessity be both justified (declared righteous) and sanctified (set apart for holy use), that at the same time that individuals are justified they are also born again and transformed.